BYU-Idaho values suggestions and ideas that can improve the university.

 Use our Feedback Form to let us know what you think.

-The Bachelor's in Interdisciplinary Studies is designed for students who wish to create an educational experience that bridges two or more disciplines (a discipline is a subject such as Math, Business, Art, or English).
-All concentrations include IDS 398 (Interdisciplinary Internship) and IDS 499 (Interdisciplinary Capstone).
-The Interdisciplinary Studies degree requires the completion of Foundations and university requirements, along with one of the following:
+The Bachelor of Interdisciplinary Studies is designed for students who wish to create an educational experience that bridges two or more disciplines (a discipline is a subject such as Business, English, or Communication).
+This degree requires the completion of Foundations and university requirements, along with one of the following options:

 Students should carefully evaluate their career goals before selecting this degree.

 Our online degree program allows students the flexibility to finish their degree while balancing a busy life.
-Students can accelerate to graduation by taking courses year round or take a semester off when needed.
-Students must complete the program within eight years.
+Students can accelerate to graduation by taking courses year round, or take a semester off when needed.
+Students must complete the program within four years.

 Online Courses at BYU-Idaho follow a similar format and have the same learning objectives as campus-based courses.
 Students should expect to interact with each other and participate in the learning model.
 Learn more about BYU-Idaho courses online.

 Students who meet the admission requirements can apply to be directly admitted into an online degree program.
 These students will start by taking the online orientation course, GS 111.
-This is a one-credit course offered every block that prepares students to succeed online and charts a course to graduation.
+This is a one-credit course offered every block.
+This course prepares students to succeed online and charts a course to graduation.
 Pathway students who complete Academic Start do not need to take GS 111.